patrodriguez108/oojs-garden/README.md

 The tests for flowers have not been written.
 Write tests that demonstrate that our constructor function produces objects with the correct names and colors.
 Then, update the `Flower()` constructor function to pass the tests.

-*Note:*  We need to write Jasmine tests.
-Follow the examples in Figure 4 and/or the file `spec/station_spec.js`.
+*Note:*  Follow the example in Figure 4 to write the Jasmine tests.

 ### Release 1: The Garden